 It might seem odd to talk about a connectionless protocol for networks, but you use at least two of them just about every day: radio and television.
 Connectionless systems assume that all data will get through, so the protocol doesn't guarantee delivery or correct packet ordering.
 Think of shouting a message out of your window to someone walking by outside-there's no guarantee that they'll hear you, but it's quick and easy.
 These optimistic assumptions mean that there's no protocol overhead spent on these activities, so connectionless protocols tend to be fast.
-The User Datagram Protocol (UDP), which is part of the TCP/IP protocol standard, is an example of a connectionless Internet transport protocol.
+The User Datagram Protocol (UDP), which is part of the IP protocol suite, is an example of a connectionless Internet transport protocol.
+In fact, IP itself is connectionless, relying on upper-layer protocols such as TCP to provide the connection.